 By exercising, you help the digestion.
 The more help you give your digestion (by speeding it up a bit because the body needs that blood a-movin’), there’s less time for the bacteria to laze about building up the gas.
 So, some stomach crunches, light running, or even a bit of a walk is a good idea.
-And heck, it may even improve your general outlook on life and your well being.
-It’s definitely a win-win.
+Moving around will help get whatever is inside you loosened up and potentially eliminate it.

 Simethicone relieves gas by breaking down gas bubbles trapped in your stomach so the gas passes swifter, and without the explosive flatulence that is required of many teen movies.
 You can find it in Alka-Seltzer, Rolaids, or Gas-X (sold at Amazon), as well as Mylanta Gas Relief and Maalox Anti-Gas.
+It often comes either in a tablet, pill, or a dissolvable that goes in water.
 There aren’t any noted side-effects, but if you’re concerned, it’s always a good idea to chat with the old doctor.

 High fiber diets can cause gas.

 Not a real big surprise there, honestly.
 Anything that helps the old digestive tract bacteria will likely increase gas.
 You’ll want to check again with your dietary journal.
 If you just had an entire can of metamucil, and you feel a big load of gas a-comin’, well.
 That’s an easy fix.

 What foods are high in fiber?

 Take a supplement to get rid of gas.

 Sometimes eating complex carbohydrates cause gas.
 Beans, Brocolli, and other similar foods can cause bouts of gas.
 Supplements that have alpha-galactosidase will help digestion.
 Taking a supplement like Bean-o or Vitacost with meals will help prevent gas.
 You can find Bean-o at Amazon .